RebelCode/wp-rss-aggregator/readme.txt

 1. Try adding a few more feed sources and make sure they are valid by using the RSS Feed Validator.

+2. Make sure that feed items have been imported by visiting the Feed Items page.

-2. Try out the solutions listed on our [Feed Items Not Importing](http://docs.wprssaggregator.com/feed-items-not-importing/) documentation page.
+3. Try out the solutions listed in our [Feed Items Not Importing](https://kb.wprssaggregator.com/category/80-feed-items-or-posts-not-importing) knowledge base section.

-3. It's important to make sure your WordPress cron system is working well.
+4. It's important to make sure your WordPress cron system is working well.
 If not, the feeds cannot be imported.
 If in doubt, you can install the WP Crontrol plugin to check for [bad cron](https://docs.wprssaggregator.com/cron-intervals/#bad-cron), or go to RSS Aggregator > Debugging and hit the red button to re-import all feed items.

 If the problems persist, please [contact our support team](https://wordpress.org/support/plugin/wp-rss-aggregator).
 If you're using a premium add-on, please use the [premium support channel](https://www.wprssaggregator.com/contact/).